Frequently Asked Questions

 I am in the studio most days, but hours vary.
 Studio visits are welcome by appointment—please contact me to schedule a visit.

-I offer private classes in my studio on sculpture, mask making, watercolor and acryic painting.
+I offer private classes in my studio on sculpture, mask making, watercolor and acrylic painting.
 I have no fixed schedule, but arrange depending on need.
 I offer both individual sessions and small groups (2-3 people).
 Classes are more enjoyable with friends.
 I encourage registering together.
 See the Classes Page for additional details.:

 My sculptures are created using different materials for interior and exterior work.